 The Fund may also invest directly or indirectly in various types of derivatives, including swap contracts as a substitute for making direct investments in underlying instruments or to reduce certain investment exposures.
 The regulation of the U.S. and non-U.S. derivatives markets has undergone substantial change in recent years and such change may continue.
-In addition, effective August 19, 2022, Rule 18f-4 (the "Derivatives Rule") under the Investment Company Act of 1940, as amended (the "1940 Act"), replaced the asset segregation framework previously used by funds to comply with limitations on leverage imposed by the 1940 Act.
+In addition, effective August 19, 2022, the Derivatives Rule under the 1940 Act, replaced the asset segregation framework previously used by funds to comply with limitations on leverage imposed by the 1940 Act.
 As applied to the Fund, the Derivatives Rule requires the Fund to implement: (i) limits on leverage calculated based value-at-risk (VAR); (ii) a written derivatives risk management program (DRMP) administered by a derivatives risk manager appointed by the Fund's Board and (iii) new reporting and recordkeeping requirements.
 To seek greater investment exposure to the Fund's strategies, the Fund has the ability under federal law to leverage its portfolio by borrowing money from a bank in the amount of up to one-third of its assets (which includes the borrowed amount).
 The Fund may borrow money to enter into swap contracts that may leverage the Fund's portfolio to a significant degree.
 The Fund may also borrow money for direct investment purposes to purchase underlying securities in which the Fund invests.
 These derivatives and borrowing transactions could create aggregate exposure to securities for the Fund in excess of its net assets, thereby leveraging the Fund.